Key Takeaways:

 What are Long Call Options?

-For example, let us assume that the strike price of the stock is Rs.
+However, if the price drops below the strike price, the option holders lose the premium paid.
+For example, let us assume that the stock’s strike price is Rs.
 5000 and the premium is Rs.
 35.

-It is anticipated that its price will increase in the following month you, being the holder of a call option can retain your right to purchase a specified quantity of shares.
+It is anticipated that its price will increase in the following month.
+As the holder of a call option, you can retain your right to purchase a specified quantity of shares.

-Premium is the maximum amount that a buyer will agree to suffer as a loss.
-If the price of share increases in the following month, then the buyer can exercise this call option.
+The premium is the maximum amount that a buyer will agree to suffer as a loss.
+If the price of the share increases in the following month, the buyer can exercise this call option.

 If the share’s price does not increase beyond the strike price of Rs.
-5000, then the option expires after the particular date.
-The buyer thus incurs a loss of Rs.
+5000, the option expires after that date.
+Thus, the buyer incurs a loss of Rs.
 35 on the premium.

 What is Short Call Option?